INSURANCE UNDERWRITING AND CLAIMS · DECISION LOGGING

 VOLUME NOTE

-Production underwriting AI at major P&C carrier: ~500 consequential adjudications/day + ~50 high-stakes (life/disability/large commercial) per agent.
-At three-tier pricing: ~$300/agent/month.
-Carrier running 50 AI agents across personal lines, commercial lines, and claims: ~$180K/year.
-Multinational carriers operating across 5+ jurisdictions: 2–3× lift at top of band ($1M–$1.5M/year) — single audit chain produces the record-keeping evidence NAIC + EU AI Act + UK FCA + JFSA + MAS each require.
+Illustrative estimates, not quoted data — modeled on a representative carrier; actual figures scale with volume.
+A major P&C carrier might run on the order of ~500 consequential adjudications/day plus ~50 high-stakes (life/disability/large commercial) per agent — roughly ~$300/agent/month at three-tier pricing.
+A carrier with ~50 AI agents across personal lines, commercial lines, and claims would land around ~$180K/year.
+Multinational carriers across 5+ jurisdictions: an estimated 2–3× lift at top of band (~$1M–$1.5M/year) — a single audit chain produces the record-keeping evidence NAIC + EU AI Act + UK FCA + JFSA + MAS each require.

 SCALE

-$50K–$500K/year per large carrier.
-Model Risk Management budgets at large carriers typically $5M–$50M/year — AI-specific allocation growing 30%+ YoY.
-Multinational carriers: top of band $1M–$1.5M/year for 5+ jurisdiction coverage via single audit chain.
+Illustrative estimates, not quoted data.
+Roughly $50K–$500K/year per large carrier.
+Model Risk Management budgets at large carriers commonly fall in the $5M–$50M/year range, with AI-specific allocation growing year over year (often cited around 30%+).
+Multinational carriers: an estimated top of band ~$1M–$1.5M/year for 5+ jurisdiction coverage via a single audit chain.

 WHAT THIS REPLACES